Estimating stationary mass, frequency by frequency: Introduction

-Second, we establish a bound on the $\ell_1$-risk of the $\Wingit$ estimator for a general $\alpha$-mixing process in Proposition~\ref{lemma:wingit_TV_bound}, presented in Section~\ref{sec:theoretical_results}.
+Second, we establish a bound on the $\ell_1$-risk of the $\Wingit$ estimator for a general exponentially $\alpha$-mixing process in Proposition~\ref{lemma:wingit_TV_bound}, presented in Section~\ref{sec:theoretical_results}.
 Importantly, simply applying the worst-case bounds provided in~\citet{pananjady2024just} would not yield Theorem~\ref{theorem:competitive_regret_theorem}, and so we provide a sharper bound on the $\ell_1$-risk that \emph{adapts} to the behavior of the stationary distribution $\pi$.
 Specifically, if $\pi$ assigns low probability to low-frequency symbols, the bound naturally adjusts to reflect this, leading to a smaller error for the $\Wingit$ estimator.

 The rest of this paper is organized as follows.
 Section~\ref{sec:setup} describes basic background and formalizes our problem statement.
 Section~\ref{sec:estimator} describes the methodology for our estimator, and our main results for the analysis of this estimator are described in Section~\ref{sec:theoretical_results}.
+In Section~\ref{sec:expts}, we simulate our estimator and compare its performance to alternatives that are available in the literature.
 In Section~\ref{sec:proofs-main}, we provide proofs of our main results, deferring statements and proofs of auxiliary lemmas to the appendix.